michelle/bulog/_posts/2013-03-27-21-nested-callbacks.md

 and terrible.
 "But any beginner would make the same mistake, right?"
 I probed, embarrassed.

-"No, no programmer would do something this."
+"No, no programmer would do something like this."
 He was not sarcastic.
 I wanted to switch back into Molecular and Cellular Biology right then.
 But then he added, "No one would end up with code like this because they simply would not have had the patience."